-The ferry is the quickest option and a spectacular journey in its self.
+The ferry is the quickest option and a spectacular journey in itself.
 From Puerto Escondido, drive to the town of El Zapotalito one hour north.
 As you approach the lagoon shore, tour operators swarm the car jostling for your business.
-Barter with the locals to organise a ride and safe parking.
+Barter with the locals to organize a ride and safe parking.
 We paid $10 per person with 3 other people however ultimately this will be dependent on your party size and level of negotiation.

 It is also possible to drive to the western side of the village.
 Although it takes another two or three hours of driving down a dirt track in poor condition to circumnavigate the lagoon and come in for the western side.

-It, as remote location means the village is rarely busy outside of peak Mexican holiday dates.
+It, as a remote location, means the village is rarely busy outside of peak Mexican holiday dates.

 What to Do in Chacahua